 - Technical Support – Home sleep testing devices are simple and durable, so the odds of malfunction in the middle of the night are extremely low.
 Most include instructions on troubleshooting easy-to-solve problems, but in the rare case your device is totally unresponsive or perhaps isn’t tracking your data correctly, you will need to contact the device manufacturer and make arrangements to exchange devices or see if they can walk you through fixing the problem.
 If you choose our SleepAgain device, however, we have dedicated sleep coaches on standby to help you with any issues that might arise.

 How to Prepare for a Home Sleep Study

 The goal of a sleep study is to learn what happens with your breathing when you sleep.
 You’ll fall asleep faster at home because you’ll feel comfortable.
 Therefore, conducting these tests at home can help ensure that you are able to sleep as relaxed as possible and ensure accurate results.

 Do not nap, consume caffeine, or drink alcohol on the day of the test as doing so can make it harder to fall asleep.
 Consuming caffeine and alcohol can interfere with the data a sleep study collects.
-Follow your typical bedtime routine and relax—it can be intimidating not knowing what to expect from the test but know that you are making an investment in a healthier future for you.
+Exercising during the day can also help to tire you out for your sleep study later in the evening.

-Talk to Your Health Provider
+Talk to Your Healthcare Provider